A woman seated on the floor with a blanket around her, sipping tea, exuding a sense of warmth and relaxation.

 Infrared heaters are a fast and easy way to heat the whole house.
 Something to note is that they heat objects, not the air.
 So you don’t have to spend as much money to heat a whole room.
 The actual cost of running one will depend on how much you use it and the wattage.

 Wool and nylon are both great at retaining heat.
-Nylon is cheaper but is made of plastic and so will release microplastics into your home.
+While nylon is usually the cheapest option it is made of plastic and so will release microplastics into your home.
 This is made worse in winter when you have all the windows and doors shut up.
-Wool is more of an initial investment but it does last a lot longer than synthetic carpet, plus it is naturally hypoallergenic, helps regulate humidity, and is a more sustainable option.

 This seems a bit odd at first.
 But if you’re lucky enough to have a ceiling fan with the ability to switch direction then this can be a great cheap way of heating your home in winter.